Binaryify/OneDark-Pro/docs/README.md

 ![ScreenShot](https://raw.githubusercontent.com/Binaryify/Material-Theme-vscode/master/static/screenshot6.png)

 You will find the .tmTheme file is a XML file, and you will find it include scope and color value

+### Code snippet tmTheme file format
 The following is a code snippet tmTheme file format:
 ![ScreenShot](https://raw.githubusercontent.com/Binaryify/Material-Theme-vscode/master/static/screenshot7.png)

+### Principle
 Editor after parsing, the code will specify a scope for each element, the scope which suggest that this element is a keyword or a constant, or is a punctuation, through tmTheme format file to define the scope of the text style accordingly.

+### Common scope list

 The following are the common scope list